 - inflammation, or swelling

 - celiac disease

 Upper GI endoscopy can check for damage after a person eats or drinks harmful chemicals.

 During upper GI endoscopy, a doctor obtains biopsies by passing an instrument through the endoscope to obtain a small piece of tissue for testing.
 Biopsies are needed to diagnose conditions such as

 Doctors also use upper GI endoscopy to

-- dilate strictures with a small balloon passed through the endoscope
+- dilate or open up strictures with a small balloon passed through the endoscope

 - remove objects, including food, that may be stuck in the upper GI tract